trychlos/pwix-accounts-manager/README.md

     Overrides the default `AccountsHub.preferredLabel()`.

-    If provided, the function must have the same prootype than the default:
+    If provided, the function must have the same prototype than the default:

 ```js
     /**